apostrophecms/docs/docs/reference/server-events.md

 ## Core app events

 These events are emitted by the primary Apostrophe app.
-Reference these events with the prefix `apostrophe:` (e.g., `apostrophe:afterInit`).
+Reference these events with the prefix `apostrophe:` (e.g., `apostrophe:ready`).

 ### `destroy`